 The Brazilian domestic market consumes 13.5 million m3 of sawn wood from natural forests (UNECE & FAO, 2009) and 65 million m3 from planted forests (ABRAF, 2009).
 The demand for timber in the domestic market is estimated to reach 300 million m3 (AMS, 2005), which will mean planting 2 to 2.5 more trees than today.
 Planted forests for commercial purposes account for 1.33% of the total forest cover, that is, 6.97 million hectares (0.82% of the country's land area) (ABRAF, 2011).

 In a future scenario, the growing demand for food, bioenergy and forest products, in the face of the need to reduce deforestation and mitigate greenhouse gas emissions, requires solutions that conciliate socioeconomic development and sustainability of natural resources.
 Intensified land use in agricultural areas and increased efficiency of productive systems can contribute to harmonize these interests.

-In this sense, Integrated Crop-Livestock-Forest (ICLF) systems are a feasible production alternative to recover altered or degraded areas.
+In this sense, Integrated Crop-Livestock-Forestry (ICLF) systems are a feasible production alternative to recover altered or degraded areas.
 The integration of trees with pastures and/or crops is described as a system integrating the crop, livestock and forest components, in rotation, combination or succession, in the same area.
 It allows the soil to be economically exploited all year round, favoring an increase in grain, meat and milk yield at lower costs due to the synergy created between crop and pasture.